-You don’t have to look very hard to find signs of conflict in an organisation.
-Conflict costs businesses millions of Rands every year.
+You don’t have to look very hard to find signs of conflict in an organization.
+Conflict costs businesses millions of pounds every year.
 It’s the largest reducible cost, yet so few people have the know-how to tackle it head on.

 A quick internet search on the cost of conflict brings up pages and pages of results: conflict is big business.
 Yet few people know how to resolve conflict in the workplace.

-A recent Forbes article stated that '60-80 percent of all difficulties in organisations come from strained relationships among employee'.
+A recent Forbes article stated that, "60-80 percent of all difficulties in organizations come from strained relationships among employees".
 Looking at the Workplace Conflict Survey (UK) Report 2010, 40% of all grievances at employment tribunals are relationship orientated.

 Here's another shocking statistic from the same survey:

 55% of managers don’t see conflict as their responsibility.
 So whose responsibility is it?
 It usually lands on the doorstep of HR.

 Of course, the responsibility for successful resolution of conflict resides with each of us, but it's not something most of us look forward to.